effectfully-ou/sketches/try-do-is-dangerous/README.md

 finally :: MonadUnliftIO m => m a -> m b -> m a
 ```

-And in case you think it's too stupid of a mistake to make, can you immedatiely see how such error-handling works in
+And in case you think it's too stupid of a mistake to make, can you immedatiely see how such error handling works in

 ```haskell
 bracket :: MonadUnliftIO m => m a -> (a -> m b) -> (a -> m c) -> m c
 ```

 ?
-It's easy to reach for `bracket` without thinking too much on what happens with those hidden errors.
+It's way too easy to reach for `bracket` without thinking too much on what happens with those hidden errors.

 `unliftio` saves you from any of this by prohibiting a `MonadUnliftIO` instance of `ExceptT`.
 And there's no point in mixing a safe but restrictive library with a shallow unsafe trick into a single weak spoiled framework: either stick to safety or sacrifice it for expressiveness.